 On the other hand there was the general desire to get better with my overall conversation skills.

 Polish has also some emotional significance because of my family roots.
 I studied Polish in my last engineering semester as an elective subject, and I got the …

 The following article offers a further illustration of the power of habit and the Slight Edge principle, which I had already mentioned on previous occasions on this website.

 Master the mundane

 Like most members of the 21st century workforce, I spend the majority of my workday in front of a computer monitor (currently I’m a student, but there is no practical difference) and additionally several hours commuting to my workplace.

-That’s what I have been doing since roughly ten years now.
+That’s what I have been doing since approximately ten years now.

-Despite the lack of physical activities during …
+Despite the lack of physical activities during these …